|

 1 January 2011

-today I shall look forward.
-I’m hoping to make use of Google Calendar a lot
+I shall look forward.
+I’m hoping to make use of Google Calendar a lot more.

-more.
-I’ve already linked it to the “Dates for the Diary” section of
+I’ve already linked it to the “Dates for the Diary” section of the

 Once Facebook iron out their wrinkles I shall include it over there too.
 So